Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: ODE-based Hazard Modeling

 The hazard function $h(t)$ is modeled as part of a second-order system, with dynamics described by:

 where $\phi_\theta : \mathbb{R}^3 \to \mathbb{R}$ is a continuously differentiable function parameterized by $\theta \in \Theta \subseteq \mathbb{R}^p$.
-The function $\phi_\theta$ specifies how the acceleration of the hazard depends on its current value, its instantaneous rate of change, and time.
+The function $\phi_\theta$ specifies how the acceleration of the hazard depends on its current value, its instantaneous rate of change, and time. \mbh{This formulation generalizes linear second-order hazard models by allowing $\phi_\theta$ to be nonlinear and state-dependent.
+In contrast to linear oscillator-based systems with constant coefficients \cite{christen2024harmonic}, this approach facilitates a broader range of non-equilibrium hazard behaviors.}

 To handle second-order dynamics, the system is conveniently reformulated as a first-order system by introducing an auxiliary variable $v(t) = h'(t)$:

 Define the state vector